 Innovative planning concepts have been driven by the growth of smart cities.
 For that purpose, the software developed CyberCity3D is geospatial modeling that specializes in the production of smart 3D building models.

-It helps in creating smart digital 3D buildings to help the architectural, engineering, and construction sectors visualize and communicate design and data with CC3D proprietary software.
+It helps in creating smart digital 3D buildings to help the architectural, and construction sectors visualize and communicate design and data with CC3D proprietary software.

 It delivers data information for urban, energy, sustainability, and design planning, and works in conjunction with many smart city SaaS platforms such as Cityzenith.

 7. Modular Construction

 It includes the building constructed off-site using the same materials and designed to the same standards as conventional on-site construction.